haarg-contrib/Archive-Tar/README.md

 Installing both `bsdtar` and `bzip2` in `C:\GnuWin32` will probably be enough when running the installers.

-# LEGALESE

-This software is copyright (c) 2005 of Mike Schilli.

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Archive-Tar-Wrapper.
-If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).

 # SEE ALSO

 - Linux Gazette article from Ben Okopnik, [issue 87](https://linuxgazette.net/87/okopnik.html).

-# AUTHOR

-2005, Mike Schilli <cpan@perlmeister.com>

-# MAINTAINER

-2018, Alceu Rodrigues de Freitas Junior <glasswalk3r@yahoo.com.br>

 # BUGS